rizchelwood/workshop/docs/ch5.md

 Our goal for this section is to deploy our application with Kubernetes on IBM Cloud.

-> Kubernetes is an orchestration tool for automating and maintaining deployments, scaling and managing containerized applications.

 ## Instructions

 We are going to create an IBM account, Kubernetes cluster, and deploy our application from a provided yaml file.